Beckenham: Modern Beckenham

 Today Beckenham is an outer London suburb, though it has maintained its own identity and forms a town in its own right.
 It is centred on its non-pedestrianised curving high street.
 Further rows of shops run east from the town centre along Bromley Road, south along Croydon Road, and west along Beckenham Road around Clock House station, where the town's library can be found.
 To the north lies the New Beckenham area, essentially a residential suburb of Beckenham proper.

 Governance

 The Municipal Borough of Beckenham came into being in 1935.
 It took over from what had been, since 1894, Beckenham Urban District Council and included parts of Hayes and West Wickham, previously part of Bromley Rural District Council.
 The new Borough status reflected the growth of Beckenham in less than fifty years.

 Prior to 1965, Beckenham was part of the administrative county of Kent.
 In 1965, as part of the creation of the Greater London Council, the Borough council was disbanded and Beckenham came under control of the newly constituted London Borough of Bromley.
 Councillors represent various parts of the Borough of Beckenham.
 Beckenham Town Centre Management coordinates business interests in the town.
+Since 2022, the Beckenham Town and Copers Cope ward has elected three councillors to Bromley London Borough Council.